Quansight-Labs/ndindex/docs/indices/slices.md

 The list `a` has 7 elements.

 The elements of `a` are strings, but the indices and slices on the list `a` will always use integers.
-An index or slice is never based on the value of the elements, but rather the position of the elements in the list.[^dict-footnote]
+Like [all other index types](what-is-an-index), **an integer index or slice is never based on the values of the elements, but rather their position of the elements in the list.**[^dict-footnote]

 [^dict-footnote]: If you are looking for something that allows non-integer indices or that indexes by value, you may want a `dict`.
 Despite using similar